 The most recent claim that letting kids "cry it out" without reassurance may cause lasting damage is the finding that when a baby is left to cry alone, her cortisol level shoots up, indicating distress.
 That's not surprising.
 What is surprising is the research study** showing that on subsequent nights -- even when the baby is put into bed and does not cry -- her cortisol level still shoots up.
 Researchers interpret this as an indication that she is distressed.
 So why doesn't she cry?
 Because she has been "trained" -- she knows that no one will come.

-Margot Sunderland's The Science of Parenting cites many studies that Sunderland claims support her view that repeated, sustained crying without adult reassurance causes babies' brains to develop less than optimally.
+Margot Sunderland's book The Science of Parenting cites many studies that Sunderland claims support her view that repeated, sustained crying without adult reassurance causes babies' brains to develop less than optimally.
 My perusal of her sources showed some that probably should not be used to support her claim because they studied more extreme circumstances.
 But many of the studies seem credible.

 Harvard Researchers who examined emotional learning, infant brain function and cultural differences claim that babies who are left to cry themselves to sleep suffer long-lasting damage to their nervous systems.
 The researchers claim that this makes these children more susceptible in later life to anxiety disorders, including panic attacks.
 The incidence of anxiety disorders has increased dramatically in recent years, but I personally don't think this is necessarily correlated to the practice of letting children "cry it out."
-My own view is that such a susceptibility could be caused by many aspects of childhood in 21st century North America and would need to be triggered by later trauma to play out.

 So the question is whether the intermittent parental reassurance (but refusing to pick up the pleading baby) as specified by the Ferber method protects the child from the risks of just letting him "cry it out."
 Some anti-Ferber folks claim that the parent coming into the room and ignoring the baby's distress might actually increase the trauma by undermining the baby's trust in the parent.